hamb-ru/capstone/README.md

 - run eks_cluster_ceate.sh script <i> [i've excluded this step from pipeline - not to run it each time, because it takes much time] </i>:<br>
 ![pipeline screen7](screenshots/screenshot07_eks_cluster_00.jpg)

- it will deploy the new cluster "eksctl-capstone-cluster" to AWS EKS:
+ it will deploy the new stack "eksctl-capstone-cluster" to AWS EKS:
 ![pipeline screen8](screenshots/screenshot08_eks_cluster_01.jpg)
  and nodegroup "eksctl-capstone-nodegroup-linux-nodes" according to settings in the script:
 ![pipeline screen9](screenshots/screenshot09_eks_cluster_02.jpg)